heikkilevanto/beertracker/README.md

 course there is a small list of features I will want to add some day "real soon now".

+As of July 2019, we are at version 1.2, and I am still using this to track (almost?) all the beers I drink.

 ## Installation

 Here are a few things you need to remember when setting this up.
 I am using a